 Find the presentation leaflet here.

-We are now open to receive applications from young people with MS living in Belgium, the Czech Republic, Spain, France and the UK.
+We are still open to receive applications from young people with MS living in Belgium, the Czech Republic, France, Ireland and the UK.
 Other positions in other European countries may also become available in the near future.
 Find the role descriptions here.